Security Square Mall

-Security Square Mall is a mall in Woodlawn, Baltimore County, Maryland, a suburb of Baltimore, in the United States.
+Security Square Mall is a mall in Woodlawn, Maryland, a suburb of Baltimore, in the United States.
 The mall features over 100 stores and restaurants, as well as a food court.
 One anchor store of the mall, the former JCPenney, previously included Korean shops and restaurants in an establishment called Seoul Plaza (later Grand Village Plaza), however, most of these establishments had closed by 2010.
 Security Square Mall is located adjacent to the North American School of Trades.
 The only traditional anchor store is Bayit Furniture.
 Set the Captives Free Outreach Center takes up the space previously occupied by Seoul Plaza.
 There are three vacant anchor stores that once housed Sears, Burlington, and Macy's.

 History

 Anchor stores

 Security Square Mall opened on September 29, 1972.
 Original anchors were Sears and Hochschild Kohn's which sold its store to Hutzler's, who closed the store in 1989, and subsequently sold it to Montgomery Ward, which moved from a location on U.S. Route 40 in Catonsville that is now occupied by Walmart.
 The mall was built by the Edward J. DeBartolo corporation but sold to JMB Urban Realty in 1983.
 Hecht's opened an anchor store in a new building in August 1979.